 Since serious stair climbing is new to most people, Aponte suggests you use the warm-up portion of the workout to test your climbing mettle.
-If you’re huffing and puffing after those six flights, it’s best to stick to that for your first few outings, or take the rest of this workout at a slow and steady pace.
+If you’re breathing heavily after those six flights, it’s best to stick to that for your first few outings, or take the rest of this workout at a slow and steady pace.
 See Exercise Key below for instructions.

 - Walk up the stairs, one or two at a time.
 If your front knee caves inward when you try to ascend two steps at a time, drop back to one at a time.

 - Pick up your pace, ascending at a quick but careful clip.
 Use handrails if necessary.

 - Jump at a steady pace that you can maintain for the allotted time.